ritz078/embed-js/Readme.md

 1. Fork the repo
 1. clone the repo then `cd embed.js`
 1. create a new branch
-1. Make sure ruby and sass are installed on your system.
 1. Then `npm install && yarn build:watch`
 1. Create a PR